r3tr0taku/ChandriasLaRobe-Web/README.md

 ---

 ## 📖 About the Project
-**Chandria's La Robe** is a comprehensive **gown and suit management system** designed to streamline the rental process for customers and administrators.
+**Chandria's La Robe** is a comprehensive **Gown and Suit Management System** designed to streamline the rental process for customers and administrators.
 It offers a seamless experience for **browsing, scheduling, renting, and managing inventories**, while providing **rich analytics and customer insights** for administrators.

 ---